obriencj/koji-box/README.md

 # Boxed Koji

 A containerized integration testing platform for the [Koji build system](https://pagure.io/koji).
-This project provides a complete, repeatable Koji environment using [Podman](https://podman.io/) and Docker Compose for automated integration testing.
+This project provides a complete, repeatable Koji environment using [Podman](https://podman.io/) and Docker Compose.
 Koji data (users, tags, targets, etc) can be bootstrapped or enforced as YAML (deployed via [Ansible](https://www.ansible.com/)).

 ## Overview